js3320/2025_DEMO_Automated_EH_diagnosis/README.md

 # Eczema Herpeticum (EH) classification model DEMO

 This repository contains [Streamlit](https://streamlit.io/) demo applications for the Eczema Herpeticum (EH) classification model.
 The implemented cnn model was pretrained to distinguish EH from non-EH skin conditions using clinical images.
+It only contains the best-trained CNN model for EH diagnosis.
+Full code for training may be available by contacting me: jiho.shin20@imperial.ac.uk and Professor Tanaka: r.tanaka@imperial.ac.uk
 ## Files

 ### `demo.py`